Dynamic functional connectivity: Electrophysiology

 Correlation between DFC and electrophysiology has led some scientists to suggest that DFC could reflect hemodynamic results of dynamic network behavior that has been seen in single cell analysis of neuron populations.
 Although hemodynamic response is too slow to reflect a one-to-one correspondence with neural network dynamics, it is plausible that DFC is a reflection of the power of some frequencies of electrophysiology data.

 Electroencephalography (EEG) has also been used in humans to both validate and interpret observations made in DFC.
 EEG has poor spatial resolution because it is only able to acquire data on the surface of the scalp, but it is reflective of broad electrical activity from many neurons.
 EEG has been used simultaneously with fMRI to account for some of the inter scan variance in FC.
 EEG has also been used to show that changes in FC are related to broad brain states observed in EEG.

 MEG

 Magnetoencephalography (MEG) can be used to measure the magnetic fields produced by electrical activity in the brain.
 MEG has high temporal resolution and has generally higher spatial resolution than EEG.
 Resting state studies with MEG are still limited by spatial resolution, but the modality has been used to show that resting state networks move through periods of low and high levels of correlation.
 This observation is consistent with the results seen in other DFC studies such as DFC activation pattern analysis.

+Neuronal mechanisms

+Single-unit recording were used in order to explore the extent, strength and plasticity of functional connectivity between individual cortical neurons in cats and monkeys.
+Such studies revealed correlated activity at various time scales.
+At the fastest time scale, that of 1 – 20 ms, correlation coefficients were typically < 0.05.
+These functional connections were found to be plastic – changing the correlation for a conditioning period of Ts (typically a few minutes), by means of spike-triggered sensory stimulations, induced short-term (typically < Ts) lasting changes of the connections.
+The pre-post conditioning strengthening of a functional connection was typically equal to the square root of its pre-during conditioning strengthening.

+Dynamic Functional Connectivity studied using fMRI may be related to a phenomenon previously discovered in macaque prefrontal cortex termed Dynamic Network Connectivity, whereby arousal mechanisms rapidly alter the strength of glutamate synaptic connections onto dendritic spines by opening or closing potassium channels on spines, thus weakening or strengthening connectivity, respectively.
+For example, dopamine D1 receptor and/or noradrenergic beta-1 receptor stimulation on spines can increase cAMP-PKA-calcium signaling to open HCN, KCNQ2, and/or SK channels to rapidly weaken a connection, e.g. as occurs during stress.